Print

 4. In another medium or large bowl, whisk together the wet ingredients.

-6. Immediately transfer to the baking dish, sprinkle the crumb on top, and place in the oven.
-Bake for 40-50 minutes until the center is set (you do not want it to be jiggly at all) and a toothpick inserted into the middle comes out clean.
-To help prevent over-browning on the edges, you can place a piece of parchment paper on top of it for the last 20 minutes of cooking.
-(Foil would work better, but I generally stay away from cooking with aluminum).
+6. Transfer to the baking dish, sprinkle the crumb on top, and place in the oven.
+Bake for 40-55 minutes until the center is set (you do not want it to be jiggly) and a toothpick inserted into the middle comes out clean.

 Notes